microprediction/microprediction/README.md

        |                                   |
     MicroPoll                         MicroCrawler
     (feed creator)               (self-navigating algorithm)

-Creation of feeds (to solicit predictions) is introduced below and also at https://www.microprediction.org/publishing.html

-Crawling (letting loose an algorithm to explore all the time series) is explained below and also at https://www.microprediction.org/crawling.html

 # Quickstart: Soliciting predictions

 If you have a function that returns a live number, do this: